The well-being of youth is everybody’s business.

 Celebrate what was learned when someone in your household "fails".

-When people compliment a child on the effort they put forth, they learn to value the hard work of the journey.
+When people compliment a child on the effort involved with an accomplishment, they learn to value the hard work of the journey.

 When children identify themselves as hard working, achievement follows.

 You have more influence than you think.

 Perfectionism is hard on self-esteem, yours and theirs.